MariaHochstoeger/el-madre/Testing.md

 - On mobile view, if the blog post title was too long, the Add to/Remove from Favourites button was not or only partly visible.
 Solved by adding a media-query adjusting the masthead-height to auto in style.css.
 - On tablets, when looking at posts in detail, the image was sometimes shorter in height than the title.
 Resolved by restricting the title length to max.
 50 characters in the model.
 - On smaller screens, the images were too high.
 Fixed by adding a media query.
+- Lighthouse report punished my Best Practices score for the aspect ratios of the images being off.
+Fixed by adding code in css to cover the image's container and center the image.
+- Lighthouse report punished my Best Practices score for the cloudinary images loading via HTTP and not HTTPS.
+Fixed - after spending lots of time - by adding a cloudinary config code to settings.py and setting "secure=True".

 ### Unfixed Bugs